ARM9/bass/doc/architectures.md

 ### LFH Tokens
 Bass always tries to give as least limitations to architecture files as possible.
 The LFH syntax only know two reserved states:

-* The first character is an `#`, because this indicates defines or function calls
+* The first character is an `#`, because this indicates defines or command calls
 * `*` indicate parameters and how many bit's are used.

 ```cpp